-A Delivery Report must be filled out by the Industrial Cranes distributor, signed by the purchaser, and returned to product support after the crane is sold, leased or rented.
+A Delivery Report must be filled out by the Manitowoc Cranes distributor, signed by the purchaser, and returned to the Manitowoc Company once the crane is sold, leased or rented.
 This report activates the warranty period, assuring that your claims during the warranty period will be honored and processed expediently.
-To guarantee full warranty service, make sure your Industrial crane distributor has returned the report to product support.
+To guarantee full warranty service, make sure your Manitowoc Cranes distributor has returned the report to the Manitowoc Company.
 An engine warranty form must also be filled out, signed and returned to the engine manufacturer for full warranty coverage.